Trouble with EPA Tier2 Submit

 DNREC Transitions to Online Hazmat Reporting System

-On January 1, 2005, Delaware adopted the Hazconnect, an online hazmat reporting system for more efficient Emergency Planning & Community Right-To-Know Act (EPCRA) program management.
+On January 1, 2005, Delaware adopted Hazconnect, an online hazmat reporting system for more efficient Emergency Planning & Community Right-To-Know Act (EPCRA) program management.

 Tier II facility reports were pre-loaded into the system enabling reporting facilities or DNREC administrators to simply edit changed inventory or facility contact information.
 This feature eliminates the need to repeatedly enter submissions each year.
 The system also has an online invoicing and payment system.